 We largely followed the original method developed by the group of Feng Zhang et al.19.
 The modifications here is to target the dCas9-SAM complex to enhancers and to activate eRNAs instead of lincRNAs or mRNAs.

 Here we introduce a highly effective method to activate the transcription of targeted enhancers at its native chromosomal sites (i.e., in situ).
 This method complements conventional approaches to study eRNAs in gene regulation that often emphasize on the knockdown of eRNAs by shRNAs, siRNAs, or ASOs10,17.
 Indeed, it has been largely infeasible to apply strategies to activate the transcription of eRNAs for functional interrogation until the advent of CRISPR mediated epigenetic tools.
 This is because ectopic expression of an eRNA driven by a heterologous promoter may not be optimal in two aspects: 1) the full-length transcript of eRNAs from their transcriptional start to end sites (particularly the ends) are difficult to be determined or are possible of mixed species in a cell; 2) the ectopic expression may alter the location of eRNAs, or may not contain proper structural features of the RNAs due to the lack of genomic/epigenomic contexts.
-CRISPR-dCas9 based epigenetic activation of eRNAs overcomes the above problems and provides an ideal method to “over-express” eRNAs in situ.
+CRISPR-dCas9 based epigenetic activation of eRNAs overcomes the above problems and provides an ideal method to “overexpress” eRNAs in situ.
 Importantly, the enhanced eRNA expression recapitulates the disease-relevant enhancer over-activation commonly observed in human cancers13-16, permitting subsequent studies of the pathological consequence.

 Here we used NT-gRNA as a control for eRNA-targeting gRNAs to deduce the effects of the eRNA over-activation.
 However, there are other controls that can be employed.
 For example, cells with eRNA-targeting gRNAs with or without one of the two effector proteins may also be considered to deduce the genes affected by the effector proteins.
 Additional genome-wide tools such as ChIP-seq may be utilized to examine the global binding patterns of dCas9 effectors together with a targeting gRNA to further test the specificity of the SAM activator.
 Regardless, we consider that a robust conclusion should always be based on at least two separate gRNAs generating consistent results.
 Currently, little knowledge is available in terms of how the enforced binding of dCas9 effectors may impede the normal binding of transcription factors or cofactors on enhancers, which should be taken into consideration when users are designing and/or interpreting their experiments.
 This should be an important research question for future work to better take advantage of this robust tool.
 While our mainly focus was on the oncogenic functions of eRNAs in this paper, the SAM system can be applied to examine eRNA functions in other biological or pathological settings40-42.
 One limit of this system is that it is not rapidly inducible, nor is it reversible, which may elicit indirect effects on cell growth that is not directly caused by eRNA activation.
 Therefore, one of the future directions to improve this protocol is to make it inducible and reversible.
 This will permit our manipulation of enhancers and eRNAs with higher temporal or spatial precision.